Swimming Home—The Story

 In 1904, a paddle steamer caught fire in the East River in New York.
 A thousand people, mostly women and children, drowned just a few hundred metres from shore.
 The reason?
 Women couldn't swim.
 They weren't taught as children and they feared water.

-Coming from Australia and spending my childhood in swim squads, I can't imagine not being able to swim.
-Neither could Charlotte Epstein, a New Yorker who was passionate about women's rights, not just the right to vote but also the right to swim.
-Epstein started a women's lifesaving group which became the New York Women's Swimming Association.
-She battled the President of the Amateur Athletics Association and the President of the Olympic Committee, both of whom didn't want women in sport.
+Coming from Australia and spending my childhood in swim squads, I can’t imagine not being able to swim.
+Neither could Charlotte Epstein, a New Yorker who was passionate about women’s rights, not just the right to vote but also the right to swim.
+Epstein started a women’s lifesaving group which became the New York Women’s Swimming Association.
+She battled the Amateur Athletics Association and Olympic Committee, both of which had presidents who didn't want women in sport.
 Her swimmers blitzed the 1920 and 1924 Olympics.
-They followed quickly behind a generation of women who refused to be stopped from moving their bodies in water.
+They followed quickly behind a generation of women who refused to be stopped.

 Australian Annette Kellerman, who learned to swim to help recover from childhood polio, was arrested on Boston beach in 1907 for wearing a clinging one-piece swimsuit that was considered indecent.
 It was a time when police patrolled beaches and measured hems, when women were supposed to swim in dresses and bloomers which pulled them down into the water, making swimming impossible.
 Kellerman told the judge at her trial that she couldn’t be expected to swim if she was dressed up like a washing line.
 The judge agreed and threw the case out of court.

 In 1926, the Women's Swimming Association’s Gertrude Ederle, a nineteen-year-old from New York, became the first woman to swim the English Channel, smashing the existing record held by a man by over four hours.
 Gertrude swam a crawl, what we in Australia term freestyle, whereas the men who came before her swam a trudgeon, a sort of side-stroke.